khanhqthai/blog-app-nodejs/README.md

 note to self: need to setup environmental variables, currently some of the api urls and mongodb are hardcoded.

-view demo here http://khanhthai.com:3001/ -- will be integrate with my personal site soon.
+view demo here http://khanhthai.com:3001/ -- will be integrated into my personal site soon.